4WSFC North America

 ➡ For those not attending the congress in-person (virtual attendance only), registration is offered free of charge.

 The 4WSFC-North America is a hybrid congress.
-All congress participants, including those participating in-person AND those attending virtually, need to register through the Zoom Events platform by June 10.
-Once this is completed, those attending in-person will receive a special link to complete the payment and finalize their registration at a later date.
+All congress participants, including those participating in-person AND those attending virtually, need to register through the Zoom Events platform by June 10 (June 1 for those presenting at the congress).
+Once this is completed, those attending in-person will receive a special link to complete the payment by June 20 and finalize their registration.

 All congress sessions will be recorded in the Zoom Events platform and posted on the TBTI YouTube channel.
 By registering for the congress, you are agreeing that you may be recorded or live-streamed at this event and that the recording of the event may be available for public viewing.
 The recordings as well as any material collected during a recording or a live-stream (images, voice or name) will be used for non-commercial purposes only.